orthanc-mirrors/orthanc-book/Sphinx/source/plugins/postgresql.rst

 .. highlight:: json

-You of course first have to install Orthanc, with a version above 0.9.1.
+You of course first have to :ref:`install Orthanc <compiling>`, with a version above 0.9.1.
 You then have to **create a database** dedicated to Orthanc on some PostgreSQL server.
 Please refer to the `PostgreSQL documentation
 <https://www.postgresql.org/docs/current/static/tutorial-createdb.html>`__.

 Once Orthanc is installed and the database is created, you must add a